cannmirror/pto-isa/kernels/manual/fa/a2a3/README.md

       - Q tile load is optimized for leftTile stationary: when `tile_idx==0` Q is loaded once per cube invocation; subsequent tiles only load K tiles, reduce reloading from global memory.
       - Writes partial qk results either into a per-tile into a compact ping-pong global buffer.
       - make use of general matmul_macro_pto function to carry out computation from matTile to accTile, which determine the CubeK tiling for defining left and right tile, and keep a running state for left and right tile doing ping/pong.
     - Optimizations:
      - Use assign_running_acc_tile to allow output accTile doing double buffer between different compute_qk and compute_pv calls
-      - Choose `QK_GTN_BUFFERS` to permit double-buffering between qk production and p consumption stages.
+     - `qkPreloadNum` (default 4) also sets `qkp_tile_fifo_size = 1 + qkPreloadNum` to double-buffer qk tiles between the cube producer and vector softmax consumer.

   - **compute_p (TSOFTMAXFA softmax on vector cores)**
     - Role: numerically-stable tiled softmax across S1 produced incrementally by tiles.